The Phil Lind Initiative 2023

 UBC students from related disciplines are encouraged to attend.
 This discussion will be contingent upon questions from attendees, so students are asked to research and prepare questions in advance.

-Public Talk by Dr. Robert Reich, Former U.S. Secretary of Labor, Chancellor’s Professor of Public Policy at UC Berkeley
+Robert Reich, Former U.S. Secretary of Labor, Chancellor’s Professor of Public Policy at UC Berkeley, in conversation with Dawna Friesen, anchor and Executive Editor of Global National.

 Leading the Lind Initiative in U.S. Studies Term 2 series is Professor Robert Reich, whose public keynote talk will center on the relation between economics and politics, and, in particular, the rise of the anti-establishment.
-Join us for an engaging talk and Q&A.
+Join us for an engaging talk and Q&A led by Dawna Friesen, anchor and Executive Editor of Global National, the flagship national newscast for Global News.